 Your doctor will ask about your symptoms, medical history, and what you were doing when your elbow was injured.
 Your elbow will be thoroughly examined to check for swelling and tenderness.
 Your doctor will may be able to make the diagnosis based on your symptoms.

-An x-ray may be taken to look for evidence of the dislocation or fractures.
+may be taken to look for evidence of the dislocation or fractures.

 Other imaging tests may be done to see if there is any damage to nerves, blood vessels or ligaments: